 South Sardinia is a popular pick, thanks to its baby-friendly beaches (think soft sands, calm waters and plenty of space for all your gear).
 Lots of the hotels here are well set up for those travelling with little ones, too.

-Tuscany is a great choice if grandparents are coming too – a villa provides plenty of space for everyone, plus the flexibility of eating when (and what) you like.
+Tuscany is great choice for grandparents – a villa provides plenty of space for everyone, plus the flexibility of eating when (and what) you like.
 Tuscany is where the majority of our villas are located, and the region offers up day-trip options to suit all ages, from the medieval streets of Siena, to the walkable walls around Lucca.

 Our family-friendly hotels have rooms and facilities designed to make your stay as comfortable as possible, offering everything from kids’ clubs and pools, to early meal sittings and children’s menus at the restaurants.
 Many also offer a selection of sports – ideal for keeping older children entertained – as well as essentials for those travelling with tots, like highchairs and cots.
 Inter-connecting rooms and suites are often available to give families a bit more space, too.
 You’ll find full details of what’s on offer on the individual hotel pages.